a-schild/inno-thinyldap/README.md

 A very thiny LDAP service for Innovaphone PBX
 It is intended to be installed on a LinuxAP either running on a IPx11 Gateway or on a VM.
+I will accept patches to get it working on more recent perl versions.

 It could also be installed on any other Linux distribution, but this is not covered in the